im-pro-at/lithpulser/README.md

 Then you need an ssh acess to the board: https://redpitaya.readthedocs.io/en/latest/developerGuide/os/ssh/ssh.html

-Make the logger runabel with the following command: chmod +x logger
+Make the logger runabel with the following command: "chmod +x logger"

-Run the logger with ./logger this will load the fpga design and save logging data in a bainary format if generated.
+Run the logger with "./logger" this will load the fpga design and save logging data in a bainary format if generated.

 Open another ssh connection.

 Configure the lithpulser with the monitor command.
 Look at the test script for some inspiration: https://github.com/im-pro-at/lithpulser/blob/master/testscript.sh

 After the experiment is finished you can run the decoder.
 If you want to run it on the redpidaya you need to Install java on the redpitaya:
-*  apt-get update
+*  "apt-get update"
-*  apt-get install default-jre
+*  "apt-get install default-jre"

-Then you can run the decoder: java -jar decoder-1.0.jar
+Then you can run the decoder: "java -jar decoder-1.0.jar"

 The results are saved in the folder runs.
 If you need to save a lot of log data you can mount a network drive or an external hard dist to that folder.